jxburros/CardSpoke/TESTING_GUIDE.md

 ### Search & Organization
 - [ ] Search for cards
+- [ ] Navigate search results with arrow keys and open with Enter
 - [ ] Add/remove tags
+- [ ] Confirm tags split on commas/whitespace and render as chips
 - [ ] Filter by tags

 ### Export/Import